 Support staff, security and media are expected to be between 3,000 and 5,000 for the G8 summit in 2010.
 A manager from the Deerhurst Resort says that the area was chosen because it is secluded, easy to secure and easy to access from major centres such as North Bay and Barrie, where the overflow will be accommodated.
 Executive chef Rory Golden has already begun to strategize what he would like to serve the world leaders.
 "My goal is to focus on local food," Golden said.
 "It would be lovely if they could all go home with a sampling of maple syrup right form the resort."
 There are expectations that things such as communications systems across the resort will undergo major upgrades before the summiteers arrive.
-12 (September 20, 2008, Toronto Star)
+(September 20, 2008, Toronto Star)

 During the September 2008 Canadian election campaign, Michael Ignatieff - member of Parliament and the Liberal Party leadership candidate - announced that the 2010 G8 summit would continue to be held at Deerhurst Resort under a Liberal government if the government changed.
 He also indicated that the cost of hosting such an international event would not fall on Muskoka taxpayers' property tax bill.
 "We want to make it very clear to all the residents of this riding that when we are the government of Canada, the next G8 Summit will be held at Deerhurst Resort in Huntsville," he said.
-"And all rumours to the contrary, all disinformation that we would cancel this important project the 2010 G8 Summit."
+"And all the 2010 G8 Summit."

-10 Marketwire (February 6, 2009), "Canada Makes Important Investments in Huntsville in Preparation for the 2010 G8 Summit"
+&lt;sup>12 Marketwire (February 6, 2009), "Canada Makes Important Investments in Huntsville in Preparation for the 2010 G8 Summit"

-11 Industry Canada (November 1, 2008), "Minister Clement Announces Date of the 2010 G8 Summit."
+13 Industry Canada (November 1, 2008), "Minister Clement Announces Date of the 2010 G8 Summit."